 Some people just wish to keep taking from others.
 That indicates a poor outlook on life.
 There is much to be grateful for.
 When you feel grateful at heart and just want to give to others, that shows you are truly rich.

 Traditional Chinese culture places a strong emphasis on being filial.
-To be filial, the first thing to know is how to honor and be thankful toward your parents.
+To be filial, the first thing to know is how to honor and be thankful to your parents.
 A person who knows how to be grateful and respectful toward their parents will naturally conduct themselves with kindly behavior toward others as well.
-People in ancient times were grateful toward their parents, so as to avoid harming themselves.
+People in ancient times were grateful to their parents, so as to avoid harming themselves.

 It was said in the book Dao De Jing: “The strong are those who die, and the weak are those who live.”
 No matter whether it is vegetation or as human beings, when they’re alive they are all soft and flexible, and after death, they become stiff and hard.

-The Chinese sage Lao Zi told us that as a human being you need to be soft and flexible, need to understand the ways of being weak.
+The Chinese sage Lao Zi told us that as a human being you need to be soft and flexible, and need to understand the ways of being weak.
 Lao Zi said that when a man turns old, his hard teeth fall out, yet his soft tongue is still there.

 Being soft surpasses being hard; a person needs to be soft and flexible.
 We need to learn the right moment when to keep an appropriate lowly stance, to know when to yield and when to hold firm.

 4. Cherish blessings

 In a lifetime, there are many opportunities that come our way to change our fortune.
 So we need to cherish those opportunities.
 Don’t waste anything, like your savings in the bank.
 Don’t spend it all at will; don’t overspend your daily allowance.
 This requires strong discipline.

 Nowadays, all people know that having savings is also a way of leading to wealth.
 But most people still don’t cherish the blessings that they have.
 How many of us actually know how to cherish the lives that we now live and all that we have.